How to use your HMO benefits

 Services that aren't covered

-Some services that aren't covered by your plan.
-Review your member handbook for your particular health plan for more examples.
+Some services aren't covered by your plan.
+Please review your member handbook for your particular plan's examples.

 - Care related to a military injury